Eric Fostermoore just sent me this video of Matt King, Dan Rubado, and Rick Cooley running the right side of Island drop.

 Monday, October 10, 2011

 It involved a pleasant hike through the Eagle Cap Wilderness, from the Lick Creek trailhead.

 Exiting the saddle and on our way into the valley.

 The put in was gorgeous, both upstream and downstream.
-It was a nice little meadow that would make a great camp.
+It was a nice little meadow that made a nice campsite on a return trip.

-It turned out to be a really cool looking drop, there was a log in the runout creating a bit of a sieve and neither Matt or I wanted to start a trip of this nature off with a bad moment so we took the super easy portage on the left.
+It turned out to be a neat looking drop, there was a log in the runout creating a bit of a sieve and neither Matt or I wanted to start a trip of this nature off with a bad moment so we took the sidewalk style portage on the left.